Sahil Chinoy

 with Desmond Ang

-Conditionally accepted, Quarterly Journal of Economics
+Conditionally accepted, The Quarterly Journal of Economics

 Zero-Sum Thinking and the Roots of U.S. Political Differences